 - 1 cup Unsweetened Almond Milk

-- 1/2 cup Old Fashioned Oats (I use Quaker Oats)
+- 1/2 cup Old Fashioned Oats I used Quaker Oats

-- 1-2 tablespoons unsalted nuts like walnut, almonds, macadamia nuts, etc.
+- 1-2 tablespoons unsalted nuts like walnut (optional) almonds, macadamia nuts, etc.

-- 2 tablespoons dried or fresh fruit (For the one you see in the picture I used mulberries and pomegranate)
+- 2 tablespoons dried or fresh fruit (optional) For the one you see in the picture I used mulberries and pomegranate

 - Place almond milk, oats, chia seeds, and nuts in a small saucepan and let it come to a boil.

-- Stir in the oats.
-Cook about 5 minutes over medium heat, stirring occasionally.
+- Cook about 5-7 minutes over medium heat, stirring occasionally.

-- Place it in a bowl and garnish it with more nuts, dried fruits and chia seeds, if prefered.
+- Place it in a bowl and garnish it with more nuts, dried fruits and chia seeds, if preferred.

 - The calorie information does not include the optional toppings in the recipe.

 Did you make this recipe?Tag @foolproofliving on Instagram and hashtag it #foolproofeats

 This Almond Milk Oatmeal post was originally published in January 2014.
 It has been updated with a quick how to video and some more helpful information in 2018.